-Whitehorse is located in the center of the Yukon Territory and shares a border with Alaska.
+Whitehorse is located in the Yukon Territory and shares a border with Alaska.
 It was named after the rapids that were on the nearby river (yukon means 'big water' in French).
-In 1953, Whitehorse became the capital city of the Yukon territory after the construction of Klondike Highway.
+In 1953, Whitehorse became the capital city of the Yukon territory after the construction of the Klondike Highway.

-You can fly into Whitehorse through Erik Nielsen Whitehorse International Airport.
+You can fly into Whitehorse through Erik Nielsen Whitehorse International Airport, with daily flights from Vancouver, Calgary and Edmonton.
 Driving is another option as access to Whitehorse is possible through a network of highways with the Alaska Highway being the main highway that goes through Whitehorse.

 Whitehorse has a rich history.
 The first European to arrive was Samuel Black in 1824 when he came searching for furs and was disappointed when the land didn't produce much (he then moved on).
 Whitehorse began as a gold rush town that sprang up after George Washington Carmack found gold along Bonanza Creek which is now part of Klondike Highway.
 Soon after, steamboats came up the river to transport goods and people which made it possible to make it a full-size town.

 Whitehorse has many activities for its residents and visitors to enjoy.
 Some of these activities include: